scottlamb/http-serve/README.md

 extracted from [moonfire-nvr](https://github.com/scottlamb/moonfire-nvr)'s
 `.mp4` file serving.

-The API is unstable:
+The API is in flight:

-   * Currently it's based on the hyper 0.9.x interface.
-This is likely to change in the future to a future hyper async interface or to a higher-level abstraction such as Iron.
+   * The `master` branch is based on hyper 0.10.x.
-   * Other details may change if needed to better support serving multiple encodings, caching, varies, etc.
+   * The `hyper-0.11.x` branch is based on hyper's master branch, which is intended to become hyper 0.11.x.
+The hyper API, and the http-entity API, are still unstable.

 ## Author